Jeremiah James Harty: Priesthood

 Harty was ordained to the priesthood for the Archdiocese of St. Louis by Archbishop Patrick Ryan on April 28, 1878.
 His first assignment was as assistant pastor of St. Lawrence O'Toole Parish in St. Louis.
-He then served a pastoral role at St. Bridget Parish, where he remained until he became founding pastor of St. Leo Parish in 1888.
+He then served a pastoral role at St. Bridget Parish, where he remained until he became the founding pastor of St. Leo Parish in 1888.

 Archbishop of Manila

 On June 6, 1903, Harty was appointed Archbishop of Manila by Pope Leo XIII.
 He was the first American to be named to that position.
-He received his episcopal consecration on August 15, 1903 in Rome from Cardinal Francesco Satolli, with Archbishops Diomede Panici and Amilcare Tonietti serving as co-consecrators, in Rome.
+He received his episcopal consecration on August 15, 1903, in Rome from Cardinal Francesco Satolli, with Archbishops Diomede Panici and Amilcare Tonietti serving as co-consecrators, in Rome.

-During his term, Harty was increasingly troubled by the propagation of the Protestant faith in the Philippines, which was being introduced by the Thomasites, and which was gaining a foothold among Filipinos because of the strong anti-friar sentiments that existed at that time.
+During his term, Harty was increasingly troubled by the propagation of the Protestant faith in the Philippines, which was being introduced by the Thomasites, and was gaining a foothold among Filipinos because of the strong anti-friar sentiments that existed at that time.
 Due to the lack of Catholic educational institutions in the country, Harty, an alumnus of a Christian Brother school in St. Louis, Missouri, appealed to the Superior-General of the Institute of the Brothers of the Christian Schools in 1905 for the establishment of a De La Salle school in the Philippines.
 However, Harty's request was denied due to lack of funds.
 Nonetheless, Harty continued to appeal for the establishment of additional Catholic schools in the country to Pope Pius X including, among others, St. Theresa's College Manila.
 On March 10, 1911, the La Salle Generalate sent Brothers Blimond Pierre, Aloysius Gonzaga, and Augusto Correge to the Philippines, where they established De La Salle College in Paco, the first Christian Brother school in the country.